 - DHA reverses almost all these changes – effectively a protective mechanism at the gene level

-In summary: Too much fructose, as in the modern diet, can seemingly reprogram the brain on a molecular level in the long term and make it more susceptible to metabolic and brain diseases.
+In summary: Excessive fructose, as found in modern diets, can seemingly reprogram the brain on a molecular level over time, making it more susceptible to metabolic and brain diseases.

 Good omega-3 fats (especially DHA) can largely reverse this damage according to this study.

-This is another reason why nutrition not only influences the stomach but also the brain and psyche significantly – and why an individually optimal diet ("nutrigenomics") might help predict or reduce disease risks in the future.
+This is yet another reason why diet influences not just the stomach, but also the brain and psyche significantly – and why an individually optimal diet ("nutrigenomics") might help predict or reduce disease risks in the future.

 Avoiding fructose